Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 28 Mei 2026 11.23.23 UTC
+- WIB: Kamis, 28 Mei 2026 15.50.17 UTC
-- WITA: Kamis, 28 Mei 2026 12.23.23 UTC
+- WITA: Kamis, 28 Mei 2026 16.50.17 UTC
-- WIT: Kamis, 28 Mei 2026 13.23.23 UTC
+- WIT: Kamis, 28 Mei 2026 17.50.17 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"The moral virtues, then, are produced in us neither by nature nor against nature.
+Nature, indeed, prepares in us the ground for their reception, but their complete formation is the product of habit."

-Kategori: technology
+Kategori: nature